OksentukVlad/resume/index.md

 ### Team:

-3 Developers, 1 QA, 1 PM, 1 Consultant
+3 Developers, 1 QA, 1 PM

 ### Achievements:

-\- Full app refactoring.
-Use Apollo/GraphQL instead of Meteor DDP pub/sub.
-Replace Blaze with React.

-\- In terms of management started using Scrum at full power

-\- Optimized back-end code and DB usage.
-It drastically increased concurrent users capacity in the app and stabilized it.

-\- Improved NGINX and HAProxy configs.

-\- Implemented end-to-end capacity testing environment via Redline13
+\- Integrated payments platform - MOLLIE.

+\- Implemented UI for formulas programming.

 ### Technology:

-JavaScript, Meteor, GraphQL, Apollo, MongoDB, Redis, React, Redux, Scss, Jest, TestCafe
+JavaScript, Meteor, MongoDB, Blaze, Mollie

-## Selfleaders
+## WorkBooking
-`spring 2017 - present`
-*Tool for facilitators and participants of self improvement workshops*
+`autumn 2015 - summer 2016`
+*Place that unites people who are looking for individuals in a specific fields for a specific task at particular time and place; and professionals who are looking for a part-time job*

 ### My role: